Climbing

 Summer 2024

-In the summer, I continued climbing at that gym.
+In the summer, I continued climbing.
 We went an average of 2 times a week, for a total of 21 sessions.

 One of my friends broke through V1 in his first session, V2 in the second session, V3 in the third session, and V4 in the fourth session.
 We joked that he had linear growth.
 Climbing with him really pushed me to try harder grades, and I broke through V3 at the same time that summer.